Eulabee Dix: Declining years

 at The American Museum of Women in the arts.
 Her grandson, Peter Becker, delivered it there spring 1998 from her daughter-in-law (Mildred P. Becker) holdings during the final distribution of Mrs. Becker's remaining art work holdings under her trust.

 Her last portrait commission, in 1951, was from Kaufman Thuma Keller, who at the time was chairman of the board of the Chrysler Corporation.
 However deteriorating eyesight meant she was unable to finish the painting.

 In 1956, aged 78, Dix sold her possessions and moved to Lisbon, Portugal where in 1958 an exhibition spanning her life's work was held at Museu Nacional de Arte Antiga.
 It was her last exhibition, and newspapers in New York and Portugal carried articles.

 Her last portrait, a head and shoulders, thought to be of the wife of the American Ambassador to Portugal (1958), was done in Lisbon during this time.
 It is on loan to the Museum of Nebraska Art in Kearney, from her grandson, Peter Becker.
 Robert Henri's wedding dress portrait of Dix is also in The Museum of Nebraska Art's permanent collection.

 Dix returned to the United States in 1961, moving in with her son and his wife in Woodbury, Connecticut.
 On June 14, 1961, the day before she was due to be moved to a care home, Eulabee Dix died.
 She was interred at Bellefontaine Cemetery in St. Louis.

 Legacy

 Dix's work hangs in several institutions including the Metropolitan Museum of Art, New York; Museu Nacional de Arte Antiga, Lisbon; the National Museum of American Art, Washington DC; and the National Portrait Gallery, Washington, D.C.
 The Museum of Nebraska Art holds Robert Henri's wedding portrait of Dix as well as a dozen of her works.

 The National Museum of Women in the Arts has in its permanent collection over 86 of her paintings.
 They also hold an archive of letters, journals and other manuscripts relating to Dix's life, as well as her palette and brush, her awards, and a pencil sketch by John Butler Yeats.
 The archive, known collectively as the Eulabee Dix Papers, was entrusted to the museum in 1989 by Joan Becker Gaines, Dix's daughter.
+The Museum held several exhibitions of her miniatures from April 11, 1991–April 11, 1992, from June 30, 1994–January 29, 1995, and from December 9, 1997–August 23, 1998.